O. J. Simpson

-Orenthal James Simpson (July 9, 1947 – April 10, 2024), also known by his nickname "the Juice", was an American professional football player, actor, and media personality who played in the National Football League (NFL) for 11 seasons, primarily with the Buffalo Bills.
-Simpson is regarded as one of the greatest running backs of all time, but his success was overshadowed by his criminal trial and controversial acquittal for the murders of his former wife Nicole Brown and her friend Ron Goldman in 1994.
+Orenthal James Simpson (July 9, 1947 – April 10, 2024), nicknamed "the Juice", (Note: The name was a play on "OJ", an abbreviation of orange juice.) was an American football player, actor, and media personality.
+He played in the National Football League (NFL) for 11 seasons—nine with the Buffalo Bills—and is regarded as one of the greatest running backs of all time.
+His success is widely considered to be overshadowed by his two criminal charges for the 1994 murders of his ex-wife Nicole Brown and her friend Ron Goldman, and the contentious criminal trial in which he was acquitted on both counts.

-Simpson played college football for the USC Trojans, where he won the Heisman Trophy as a senior, and was selected first overall by the Bills in the 1969 NFL/AFL draft.
-During his nine seasons with the Bills, he received five consecutive Pro Bowl and first-team All-Pro selections from 1972 to 1976.
-He also led the league in rushing yards four times, in rushing touchdowns twice, and in points scored in 1975.
-Simpson became the first NFL player to rush for more than 2,000 yards in a season, earning him NFL Most Valuable Player (MVP), and is the only NFL player to do so in a 14-game regular season.
-He holds the record for the single-season yards-per-game average at 143.1.
-He acquired the nickname "Juice" as a play on "OJ", a common abbreviation for orange juice.
-After retiring with the San Francisco 49ers in 1979, he acted in film and television, including in the Naked Gun franchise, became a sportscaster, and was a spokesman for a wide variety of products and companies, notably Hertz.
-He was inducted to the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame in 1985.
+Simpson played college football for the USC Trojans, winning the 1968 Heisman Trophy as a senior.
+He was selected first overall by the Bills in the 1969 NFL/AFL draft.
+With the Bills, he received five consecutive Pro Bowl and first-team All-Pro selections from 1972 to 1976.
+He led the league in rushing yards four times, in rushing touchdowns twice, and in points scored in 1975.
+Simpson became the first NFL player to rush for more than 2,000 yards in a season—earning him 1973's NFL Most Valuable Player (MVP) award—and he is the only player to do so in a 14-game regular season.
+He also holds the record for the single-season yards-per-game average, at 143.1.

+After retiring with the San Francisco 49ers in 1979, Simpson was inducted into the College Football Hall of Fame and Pro Football Hall of Fame.
+He acted in film and television—notably, in the Naked Gun film franchise—and was also a sportscaster for NBC and ABC, and a celebrity spokesman for various brands like Hertz.